Cairo: Ottoman rule

 Cairo's political influence diminished significantly after the Ottomans defeated Sultan al-Ghuri in the Battle of Marj Dabiq in 1516 and conquered Egypt in 1517.
 Ruling from Constantinople, Sultan Selim I relegated Egypt to a province, with Cairo as its capital.
 For this reason, the history of Cairo during Ottoman times is often described as inconsequential, especially in comparison to other time periods.

-However, during the 16th and 17th centuries, Cairo remained an important economic and cultural centre.
+During the 16th and 17th centuries, Cairo still remained an important economic and cultural centre.
 Although no longer on the spice route, the city facilitated the transportation of Yemeni coffee and Indian textiles, primarily to Anatolia, North Africa, and the Balkans.
 Cairene merchants were instrumental in bringing goods to the barren Hejaz, especially during the annual hajj to Mecca.
 It was during this same period that al-Azhar University reached the predominance among Islamic schools that it continues to hold today; pilgrims on their way to hajj often attested to the superiority of the institution, which had become associated with Egypt's body of Islamic scholars.
 The first printing press of the Middle East, printing in Hebrew, was established in Cairo c.
 1557 by a scion of the Soncino family of printers, Italian Jews of Ashkenazi origin who operated a press in Constantinople.
-The existence of the press is known solely from two fragments discovered in the Cairo Genizah.
+The existence of the press is known solely from two fragments discovered in the Cairo Geniza.

 Under the Ottomans, Cairo expanded south and west from its nucleus around the Citadel.
 The city was the second-largest in the empire, behind Constantinople, and, although migration was not the primary source of Cairo's growth, twenty percent of its population at the end of the 18th century consisted of religious minorities and foreigners from around the Mediterranean.
 Still, when Napoleon arrived in Cairo in 1798, the city's population was less than 300,000, forty percent lower than it was at the height of Mamluk—and Cairene—influence in the mid-14th century.

 The French occupation was short-lived as British and Ottoman forces, including a sizeable Albanian contingent, recaptured the country in 1801.
 Cairo itself was besieged by a British and Ottoman force culminating with the French surrender on 22 June 1801.
 The British vacated Egypt two years later, leaving the Ottomans, the Albanians, and the long-weakened Mamluks jostling for control of the country.
 Continued civil war allowed an Albanian named Muhammad Ali Pasha to ascend to the role of commander and eventually, with the approval of the religious establishment, viceroy of Egypt in 1805.